kaipajo/gogs_sqlite_ansible/README.md

 Gogs installation using sqlite.
 Nginx in front of Gogs.

 - Inventory file contains all host related information.
-Currently using gogsrp as a host group.
+Currently using gogsgrp as a host group.
 - Variables are set in file roles/gogs/vars

 To run the playbook: